aalfiann/reSlim/readme.md

 You have to create new folder for each different module project.

-How to create new reSlim modules?
+How to create new reSlim modules?<br>
 Please look at this very simple project on [Github.com](https://github.com/aalfiann/reSlim-modules/tree/master/first_mod).

 ### routers/

 All the files with the routes.
-Each file contents the routes of an specific functionality.
+Each file contents the routes of an specific functionality.<br>
 It is very important that the names of the files inside this folder follow this pattern: name.router.php

 Example of router file: